-SI no. Query Reply (1) (2) (3) 35 If the enterprise has run for 5 days in Nov., 3 days in Dec. and 10 days in Jan., the months of operation will be In the given example Nov, Dec and January wherein the enterprise operated will be considered as operational months, i.e., three months.
+SI no. Query Reply (1) (2) (3) 35 Nov., 3 days in Dec. and 10 days in Jan., the months of operation will be In the given example Nov, Dec and January wherein the enterprise operated will be considered as operational months, i.e., three months.
 Please note that if this is a perennial enterprise and this has operated only for these many days, in the last 365 days, then this is not an eligible enterprise.
-36 · 37 If an enterprise has operated for one day in a month.
-Whether it will be treated as operated in the month?
-Blocks 3 and 3.1: Operating expenses 38 Whether the approach for Block 3 'Principal Operating Expenses' is paid approach?
-No, for blocks 3 and 3.1 the approach is payable approach.
+36 37 If an enterprise has operated for one day in a month.
+Whether it will be treated as operated in the month? - 3 and 3.1: Operating expenses 38 No, for blocks 3 and 3.1 the approach is payable approach.
 Unless otherwise specified, it is payable/receivable approach for all blocks.
 39 enterprise carries out trading activities of other goods as well, as also carries out restaurant activity in his selected trading establishment.
 Elucidate on recording of consumption and receipts This is a case of manufacturing mixed with trading and restaurant activity.
 Therefore, purchase value (delivered value) of all trading goods sold in the same condition as purchased may be reported in item 311.
 Consumption costs (delivered cost) of items consumed in Restaurant activity may be reported in item 312.
 On receipt side, receipts with respect to trading activity may be shown against items 421 to 424 of Block 4, receipts with reference to restaurant activity may be shown against item 431.
 Further, consumption/ production entries for manufacturing also to be made in items 301-306, 401-406, etc 40 Bakery buys back unsold breads from its salesmen.
 Against which item will this expenditure be reported?
-If the bakery uses them as raw material for
+If the bakery uses them as raw material for manufacturing some other product then it will be reported in block 3.
+Otherwise it should not be reported.

 SI no. Query Reply (1) (2) (3) 41 Separate codes have been provided for codes of quantities in the schedule.
 Please follow it.
 42 products manufactured by specifying brand names.
 This poses difficulty to Brand name cannot be given.
 Efforts should be made to give correct and appropriate ASICC codes in the schedule to match it with actual description of commodity.
 43 If enterprise is receiving all raw materials from customers, how block 3 will be filled?
-44 is being done by an enterprise in addition to serving of tea as well as providing STD services at one premise, the entries in Block 3 will be made in which manner? manufacturing activities will be recorded against items 301 to 309, while purchases for trading activity will appear in item 311.
+1 5 44 is being done by an enterprise in addition to serving of tea as well as providing STD services at one premise, If the accounts are not separable and manufacturing is the major activity, then consumption of materials for manufacturing activities will be recorded against items 301 to 309, while purchases for trading activity will appear in item 311.
 Expenses for tea and STD services together will be reported against item 312.
 45 enterprise during the month is NIL.
-There is no stock of Semi-finished 46 collection of raw materials, whether the days he was engaged in free collection of raw materials will be calculated for calculation of imputed value? expenditure for bringing the material to the site of the enterprise the expenditure for transportation will be taken as the cost of the material.
+There is no stock of Semi-finished items/ columns may be recorded.
+Proper remarks may be entered in blocks 10-11.
+46 collection of raw materials, whether the days he was engaged in free collection of raw materials will be No. Price will be '0' with a remark.
+However if he has incurred some expenditure for bringing the material to the site of the enterprise the expenditure for transportation will be taken as the cost of the material.
 47 imputed cost?
 No imputed value has to be reported.
 Only if there is any collection or transportation charges then that will be reported.
-48 9
+48 5